MaximoOliveira/MaximoOliveira.github.io/_posts/2024-02-13-java-productivity-tips.md

 <br>
 Keep in mind there are some <a href="https://www.jetbrains.com/help/idea/altering-the-program-s-execution-flow.html#hotswap-limitations">Hotswap limitations</a>.
 It will only work with non-structural code changes (changing an implementation of a method).
 HotSwap will not work when you change the class members or method signatures.

+Given you'll spend most of your time debugging as a developer, I highly recommend the entire 'Debugging' section from Intellij's documentation, especially the <a href="https://www.jetbrains.com/help/idea/altering-the-program-s-execution-flow.html">Alter the program's execution flow</a> part.